 As a rule, yellowfin tuna travel in large groups and are frequently followed by dolphins, so they are easier to be found in the deeper waters around the island.
-Once they are detected, hook them using anchovies, sardines, or even mackerel.
-When fished out, yellowfin tuna typically do not jump, but they are capable of making sudden sideways turns, which, considering their weight, can be a truly exhausting experience.
+Once they are detected, bait them using anchovies, sardines, or even mackerel.
+When fished out, yellowfin tuna typically do not jump, but they are capable of making sudden sideways turns, which, considering their weight, can be a truly exhausting experience when trying to reel one in.

 Yellowfin tuna is more common to be found in waters near Hale’iwa, Kona, Hilo, Wai’anae, Nawiliwili Harbor.